rns21/RDK_Documentation/docs/docu/dec17/open-virtual-switch-agent.md

 - **OVSDB Gateway Config Monitoring**: Connects to the OVSDB server via Unix domain socket at `/var/run/openvswitch/db.sock` and monitors the `Gateway_Config` table for incoming network interface and bridge configuration requests from other RDK-B components.
 - **Bridge and Port Management**: Translates `Gateway_Config` records into actual Linux networking commands — creating or removing OVS bridges with `ovs-vsctl`, adding or removing ports, bringing interfaces up or down, and configuring VLAN and GRE interfaces.
 - **Dual-mode Networking Backend**: Selects between OVS-managed (`ovs-vsctl`) and Linux-native (`brctl`/`ifconfig`) bridge operations at runtime based on the bridge name.
-Specific bridges such as `brlan2`–`brlan5`, `brpublic`, `bropen6g`, and `brsecure6g` are managed using Linux bridge utilities regardless of OVS availability.
+To meet Xfinity WiFi requirements, specific bridges (`brlan2`–`brlan5`, `brpublic`, `bropen6g`, `brsecure6g`) are unconditionally managed using Linux bridge utilities on all platforms, regardless of OVS availability.
+This behavior is not protected by any platform-specific flags and applies universally.
 - **Feedback Reporting**: After applying each configuration, inserts a `Feedback` record into the OVSDB `Feedback` table containing the request UUID and the operation status, allowing the originating component to confirm the outcome.
-- **OpenFlow Flow Configuration**: Sets up OpenFlow flows on OVS bridges for Broadcom Wi-Fi models and Mesh fast-roaming scenarios using `ovs-ofctl` commands after bridge configuration.
+- **OpenFlow Flow Configuration**: Sets up OpenFlow flows on OVS bridges for specific Wi-Fi hardware models and Mesh fast-roaming scenarios using `ovs-ofctl` commands after bridge configuration.
 - **Conditional Startup via syscfg**: Reads the `mesh_ovs_enable` syscfg key at startup.
 If the key is not set to `true` and neither `OneWiFiEnabled` nor `/etc/WFO_enabled` is present, the agent skips execution and touches `/tmp/ovsagent_initialized` to signal readiness without launching the main process.

 ## Design

 OvsAgent is designed around a single-responsibility principle: it is the sole executor of OVSDB-originated network configuration commands on the Linux platform.
 The design separates concerns into five distinct libraries linked into the final binary — the core orchestration layer, the public API, the database abstraction layer, the action execution layer, and the CCSP SSP integration layer.
 Each layer communicates through well-defined C interfaces, making the component straightforward to unit-test and extend.

 The northbound interface to OvsAgent is the OVSDB `Gateway_Config` table.
 Any RDK-B component that needs to configure a bridge or port inserts a row into this table using the OVS Agent API (`ovs_agent_api_interact`).
-The southbound interface is the combination of `ovs-vsctl`/`ovs-ofctl` shell commands (invoked via `v_secure_system`) and Linux bridge utilities, with an optional `libnet`-based path when built with `CORE_NET_LIB` support.
+The southbound interface consists of `ovs-vsctl`/`ovs-ofctl` commands for OVS bridge management and `brctl`/`ifconfig` utilities for Linux-native bridge operations, all invoked via `v_secure_system`.
 The CCSP message bus (R-BUS) connection via `libOvsAgentSsp` allows the agent to resolve CCSP component paths if needed, though the primary communication path is through the Unix socket to OVSDB.

 The OVSDB socket layer runs a dedicated listener thread (`ovsdb_listen`) that continuously reads from the socket, parses incoming JSON-RPC messages using the jansson library, and dispatches them to the appropriate receipt or monitor update handlers.
 The main thread initializes all subsystems in sequence and then enters a sleep loop.
 Synchronization between the listener thread and the calling thread uses a `pthread_cond_t`/`pthread_mutex_t` pair with a configurable timeout (`OVS_BLOCK_MODE_TIMEOUT_SECS = 3` seconds).

-Configuration persistence is limited to reading two syscfg keys: `mesh_ovs_enable` (read at startup by the shell script to decide whether to launch) and `lan_ipaddr` (read by the OvsAction module to retrieve the LAN0 IP address for OpenFlow rule setup).
-No syscfg writes are performed by OvsAgent itself.
-The model number and `OneWiFiEnabled` flag are read from environment variables exported by `/etc/device.properties` at process start.
+The agent's startup is controlled by the `mesh_ovs_enable` syscfg key, which determines whether the service should launch at boot.

 A Component diagram showing the component's internal structure and dependencies is given below: